-We proceed to parameterize the model by dividing parameters into two sets.
-For the first set, we calibrate the parameters so that the model steady state replicates the key features of China's macroeconomy.
-For the second set, mostly related to shock processes, we use the standard Bayesian method to estimate the parameters.
-Taken together, the model is able to capture both the steady state structure and the dynamics of China's macroeconomy.
+the second set, mostly related to shock processes, we use the standard Bayesian method to estimate the parameters.
+Taken together, the model is able to capture the both the steady state structure and the dynamics of China's macroeconomy.

-3.1.
-Data and calibration
+3.1 Data and Calibration

 We first calibrate a subset of parameters to match a range of targeted ratios of key economic quantities consistent with the Chinese data from 2000Q1 to 2018Q4.
 Table 1 summarizes our calibrations.
-The discount factor of patient households β_p is set equal to 0.9975, implying that a steady-state annual real interest rate of 1%.
-Following Iacoviello and Neri (2010), the discount factor of impatient households β_i is arbitrarily set equal to 0.965, which is less than the value of β_p , ensuring that the borrowing constraint of impatient households is binding around the neighborhood of the steady state.
-In general, the lower is the value of β_i , the more likely will the borrowing constraint bind away from the steady state.
-The survival rate of banks σ is arbitrarily set equal to 0.95, implying that the expected survival horizon of banks are five years on average.8 The fraction of funds transferred from patient households ξ , and the fraction of assets that can be diverted from banks to patient households θ are set equal to 0.0089 and 0.5961, respectively, in order to match two targets: an average leverage ratio of 2.96 from all commercial banks in China and an average annual interest spread of 3%.
+The discount factor of patient households $\beta_p$ is set equal to 0.9975, implying that a steady-state annual real interest rate of 1%.
+Following Iacoviello and Neri (2010), the discount factor of impatient households $\beta_i$ is arbitrarily set equal to 0.965, which is less than the value of $\beta_p$ , ensuring that the borrowing constraint of impatient households is binding around the neighborhood of the steady state.
+In general, the lower is the value of $\beta_i$ , the more likely will the borrowing constraint bind away from the steady state.
+The survival rate of banks $\sigma$ is arbitrarily set equal to 0.95, implying that the expected survival horizon of banks are five years on average.
+The fraction of funds transferred from patient households $\xi$ , and the fraction of assets that can be diverted from banks to patient households $\theta$ are set equal to 0.0089 and 0.5961, respectively, in order to match two targets: an average leverage ratio of 2.96 from all commercial banks in China and an average annual interest spread of 3%.
 We set the target for the annual interest spread to 3%, based on a rough average of the following two spreads: AA-corporate bond rates versus government bond rates, and mortgage rates versus government bond rates.